Tags on this page: shadows cirq intermediate

 expval_exact.append(exp.real)

-We use bit_flip channel as an example to show how to use the robust shadow estimation (RSE) in Mitiq.
-The bit_flip channel is a common noise model in quantum computing.
-It is a Pauli channel that flips the state of a qubit with probability \(p\).
+We use the bit-flip channel as an example noise model.
+The bit-flip channel is a Pauli channel that flips the state of a qubit with probability \(p\).

 noise_levels = np.linspace(0, 0.06, 4)